-Furthermore, there are no roots of $p_C$ inside $(-1,1)$, and the number of roots of $p_C$ for which $w_k \neq 0$ is at most $n$ (i.e. $r\leq n$). \begin{proof} Let $G$ and $\mu$ be the principal resolvent and spectral measure of $J$ respectively.
+There are no roots of $p_C$ inside $(-1,1)$, but there may be simple roots at $\pm 1$. \begin{remark} We will see in Theorem \ref{thm:joukowskimeasure} that the number of roots of $p_C$ for which $w_k \neq 0$ is at most $n$ (i.e. $r\leq n$).
+Hence, while the degree of $p_C$ is at most $2n-1$, at least $n-1$ are cancelled out by factors in the numerator. \end{remark} \begin{proof} Let $G$ and $\mu$ be the principal resolvent and spectral measure of $J$ respectively.
 By Theorem \ref{thm:mainresolvent},

 Letting $\lambda_1,\ldots,\lambda_{2n-1}$ be the roots of $p_C$ in the complex plane, define the set

 By inspection of the above formula for $G$, and because resolvents of selfadjoint operators are analytic off the real line, we have that $G$ is continuous outside of $S$.
 Therefore, for any $s\in\R$ such that $\mathrm{dist}(s,S) > 0$, we have